justeat/JustEat.RecruitmentTest/README.md

     Authorization: Basic VGVjaFRlc3RBUEk6dXNlcjI=
     Host: [api-interview.just-eat.com](http://api-interview.just-eat.com/)

-The task is to create an application that accepts a postcode as a parameter.
-The application should then display the following information about each restaurant that delivers to that postcode.
+The task is to create an application that accepts an outcode as a parameter.
+The application should then display the following information about each restaurant that delivers to that outcode.

 - Name
 - Rating